Fukaya categories of blowups: Proof of the main theorem

-The map $u_k$ is regular as a map with these constraints (that is, the linearized operator restricted to sections vanishing at $0$ and $1$ is surjective) and there are no other stable disks with these properties. \end{corollary}
+The map $u_k$ is regular as a map with these constraints (that is, the linearized operator restricted to sections lying in $T\tilde{Z}_k$ at $0$ and $1$ is surjective) and there are no other stable disks with these properties. \end{lemma}